huey1400/chromecode/README.md

 1. Navigate to any CodePen page (e.g., https://codepen.io/pen/)
 2. Open Chrome DevTools (F12 or Cmd+Option+I on Mac)
 3. Click on the "AI Code" tab in DevTools
+4. Select your AI provider from the dropdown (Claude or Gemini)
-4. Click the settings icon (⚙️)
+5. Click the settings icon (⚙️)
-5. Enter your Anthropic API key
+6. Enter your API key for the selected provider
-6. Click "Save"
+7. Click "Save"

 ## Usage